 The master's program requires 30 semester hours of graduate credit.
-All students must take 21 credits of required core courses (see list below).
+All students must take 15 credits of required core courses (see list below).
 Additionally, each student must complete either the thesis or non-thesis track.
 The thesis track is ONLY available to campus students.
-The thesis track 9(for campus students only) requires the completion of a 6-credit thesis project, under the direction of a thesis chairperson and two additional faculty members, and one 3-credit elective approved by the MA coordinator.
-The non-thesis track, available to campus and online students) requires the completion of 6 elective credits and CRIM 791: Synthesis Project.
+The thesis track (for campus students only) requires the completion of a 6-credit thesis project, under the direction of a thesis chairperson and two additional faculty members, and one 3-credit elective approved by the MA coordinator.
+The non-thesis track (available to campus and online students), requires the completion of 15 elective credits.
 Electives will be offered during the fall, spring and summer semesters.

-Required Core Courses CRIM 600: Criminological Theory CRIM 601: Proseminar CRIM 605: Research Methods CRIM 610: Legal Issues in Criminology CRIM 632: Organizational Dynamics within the Criminal Justice System CRIM 718: Quantitative Strategies for Analysis in Criminology CRIM 730: Ethical and Philosophical Issues in Criminology
+Required Core Courses

+CRIM 600: Criminological Theory CRIM 605: Research Methods CRIM 718: Quantitative Strategies for Analysis in Criminology CRIM 730: Ethical and Philosophical Issues in Criminology CRIM 740: Criminal Justice Policy